Emulate a Bluetooth keyboard with the Raspberry Pi

 STEP 15

-Before we can accept connections from client devices, we need to pair with them.
-We’re going to describe this process on an Android device.
-Now, it’s best to advertise the virtual keyboard’s SDP record while we are pairing, so at this point, you’ll need to open up a second shell on the Raspberry Pi.
-You can either do this by opening up another SSH session, or using Ctrl+Alt+F2 to switch to the next console if you’re using the Pi with a keyboard and screen connected (Ctrl+Alt+F1 will switch you back to the first console).
+Before accepting connections from client devices, we must initially pair with them.
+For this process, we will adhere to an Android device.
+Since it’s beneficial to broadcast the virtual keyboard’s SDP record concurrently, we’re now prompted to open an additional shell on the Raspberry Pi.
+You can achieve this by opening another SSH session or, if you’re utilizing the Pi with a keyboard and screen connected, pressing Ctrl+Alt+F2 to navigate to the next console (pressing Ctrl+Alt+F1 will return you to the first console).

-So, in the first shell, you need to start PiTooth with sudo ./PiTooth.
-It will print that the service record has been added and that it’s waiting for a connection from a client device.
-At this point, you need to go to the Bluetooth settings on your client device and make the device discoverable.
-Now, switch to the second shell.
-Once you’re there, run the command hcitool scan.
-This will tell you the MAC address of the device you want to pair with.
-Once you’ve found this, you need to use the command bluez-simple-agent hci0 [client MAC address].EnteraPIN,and then enter that PIN on your client device.
-You should now be paired with the Raspberry Pi.
+To proceed, initialize PiTooth in the primary shell by utilizing the sudo./PiTooth command.
+This will confirm that the service record has been added and that it is expecting a connection from a client device.
+At this juncture, head to the Bluetooth settings on your client device and configure it to be discoverable.
+Next, navigate to the secondary shell.
+Upon entering this shell, execute the hcitool scan command, which will divulge the MAC address of the device you intend to pair with.
+Once you’ve located this address, use the bluez-simple-agent hci0 [client MAC address] command, followed by entering a PIN and subsequently verifying that PIN on your client device.
+At this stage, you should now be paired with the Raspberry Pi.

 Note that if you ever have to unpair your client device, you can use the command bluez-test-device remove [client MAC address].